 Please allow time for this page to load up, it’s very picture heavy.

 Greater Fishponds has some of Bristol’s finest victorian parks within and around our boundary born out of once royal estates including Oldbury Court Estate, Stoke Park Estate, Snuff Mills, Grove Wood, Eastville Park and protected spaces such as Page Park, Begbrook Green Park, St George Park and Troopers Hill.
 Each of these parks has their own unique qualities i.e. Page Park which is near to the shopping area in Staple Hill has beautiful gardens, bird cages, tennis courts (popular tennis club), popular children’s play area and a pavilion used for community activities and indoor sports including martial arts and it’s currently having over £1m invested in to the park.
 Oldbury Court in part of the Forest of Avon with the River Frome flowing through its heart, attracting vast and colourful local wildlife, is home to thousands of trees and is popular with families from around the region while Snuff Mills is an area in bloom and a place full with heritage shaped by mills, also connecting with Stoke Park Estate in an open and rugged grassland which is very popular with walkers and fell runners.

 Parks and Open Spaces across the Greater Fishponds area include:

-Eastville Park is a large inner city park born out of historic Heath House Estate, today where football teams play on weekends, there are two children’s play areas, a bowling green, new tennis courts, a large lake for fishing and feeding ducks, plus the lake is next to the River Frome which runs alongside the park and connects to the Frome Valley via the Forest of Avon trail.
+Eastville Park is a large inner city park born out of historic Heath House Estate, today where football teams play on weekends and two smaller children’s play areas, a bowling green, new tennis courts, a large lake for fishing and feeding and spotting bird life, plus the lake is next to the River Frome which runs alongside the parkland and connects the Frome Valley via the Forest of Avon trail.
 From Eastville Park you can follow the river to Oldbury Court Park via Snuff Mills parks which are all pictured below.